Edward-Rodriguez/proj1-Refactor/README.md

 ## 2020 Covid-19 Cases by Country Analysis

-A simple project that utilizes mapreduce on a dataset of daily confirmed covid-19 cases(per country) for analysis
+A simple project that utilizes mapreduce on a dataset of daily confirmed covid-19 cases(per country/ territory) for analysis

 ## Technologies